 - Use of the ground outside the lease area

 - Use of equipment or structures that are not covered under the lease

 - Subletting or assignment that is not allowed under the cell site lease

 Contact Cell Tower Attorney if you believe that your tenant has breached your lease.
-If you have already checked with your attorney and they believe your contract has been breached, contact us to see if we may be able to help you renegotiate your agreement.
+If you have already checked with your attorney and they believe your contract has been breached, contact us to see if we may be able to help you renegotiate your wireless lease agreement.